the-liat/Crowdfunding_ETL/README.md

 ![image failed to load](QuickDBD-Crowdfunding_Database.png)

 ## Database Loading
-SQL code to generate all 4 tables is provided in the file named 'Schema.sql'
+SQL code to generate all 4 tables is provided in the file named 'crowdfunding_db_schema.sql'